Christina McHale: 2017

 McHale began the year at the Brisbane International.
 She beat Sara Errani in her first-round match and lost in the second to eventual finalist Alizé Cornet.
 Qualifying for the Sydney International, McHale was defeated in the second round by second seed, 2013 champion, and eventual finalist Agnieszka Radwańska.
 At the Australian Open, she lost in the first round to Kristína Kučová.

 Coming through qualifying at the Qatar Ladies Open, McHale was defeated in the first round by sixth seed Elena Vesnina.
 At Dubai, she won her first two rounds over 13th seed Kiki Bertens and Naomi Osaka but lost her third-round match to seventh seed and eventual champion Elina Svitolina.
-Seeded fifth at the Abierto Mexicano, McHale reached the semifinal where she was defeated by second seed Kristina Mladenovic.
+Seeded fifth at the Mexican Open, McHale reached the semifinal where she was defeated by second seed Kristina Mladenovic.
 In March, McHale competed at Indian Wells and lost in the first round to lucky loser Evgeniya Rodina.
 Despite taking the first set 6–0, she was defeated in her second-round match at the Miami Open by sixth seed Garbiñe Muguruza.
 Seeded eighth at the Monterrey Open, she lost in the first round to qualifier Tereza Martincová.

 McHale began her clay-court season at the Prague Open where she was defeated in the first round by qualifier Beatriz Haddad Maia.
 At Madrid, she lost in the first round to Spanish wildcard Lara Arruabarrena.
 Playing in Rome at the Italian Open, McHale was defeated in the first round by three-time champion Maria Sharapova.
 At Strasbourg, she lost in the second round to fourth seed Carla Suárez Navarro.
 McHale was defeated in the first round at the French Open by eighth seed and 2009 champion Svetlana Kuznetsova.